 Our Core Team

 As a conservation biologist and filmmaker, Justin has been going to Bioko Island since 2010 to film, photograph and conduct research on the endangered drill monkey.
 With previous experience working for government agencies such as the United States Geological Survey, Fish and Wildlife Services and the South Carolina Department of Natural Resources, Justin specializes in locating rare and endangered species for scientific research.
-At home in the mountains, desert or jungle he is an expert in front line field craft methods in primitive conditions.
+At home in the mountains, desert or jungle he enjoys living in primitive conditions and employing front line fieldcraft methods.
 In 2012 Justin completed the film “El Proyecto del Mono Dril” which is used in the Drill Project’s conservation awareness campaign throughout Equatorial Guinea.
 Justin received a BS in Biology from the College of Charleston, SC in 2008.

 Dr. Honarvar is an ecologist and conservation biologist who has been working on Bioko Island since 2008 and was the Research Director of Bioko Biodiversity Protection Program.
 Honarvar has recently accepted a faculty position at Indiana University – Purdue University Fort Wayne where she continues her work on Bioko Island.
 Her research focus includes sea turtle ecology, population biology, and conservation, and on the Drill Project.
 Honarvar has also established the Bioko Heirloom, a self-sustaining micro-enterprising project that helps local women in small villages generate income by handcrafting jewelry from indigenous materials.
 Honarvar received her Ph.D. from Drexel University, a M.Sc. from the University of Pennsylvania, and an engineering degree in biotechnology from the Hogeschool Utrecht in The Netherlands.
 She has 13 years experience working on marine turtles and primates in Central America and Africa.

-Lisa Sinclair has worked on Bioko Island since 2012, collecting important behavioral data on the drill monkey and supervising research on Leatherback sea turtles.
+Lisa Sinclair has worked on Bioko Island since 2012, collecting behavioral data on the drill monkeys while managing a sea turtle research camp.
 After receiving a BS in Biology from George Mason University, Lisa has worked with a wide variety of wildlife from marine mammals and sea turtles to, more recently, endangered bats across the Eastern and Midwestern United States.
 At home in the rugged rain forests of Bioko, she spends months every season tracking Bioko drills and is one of the few people who have had the pleasure to study them in the wild.
 She hopes to help better understand their behavior and ecology in order to aid in the conservation and research of these incredible animals.

 Demetrio Bocuma Meñe